The New Breath Foundation conducts targeted grant-making, education, and advocacy efforts.

 Keeping Families Together

-The Keeping Families Together fund will provide grants to organizations that promote family unification and reunification efforts, in response to the growing threats of deportation and family separation impacting AAPI communities.
+The Keeping Families Together fund provides grants to organizations that promote family unification and reunification efforts, in response to the growing threats of deportation and family separation impacting AAPI communities.
 Funding priorities include:

 Deportation defense, including legal services and community organizing campaigns